 Lie flat on your back, arms at the side.

 - Keeping your back flat, bring your knees up to your chest.

 - Raise your arms up together above your head.

-- Keep your right leg straight, pull it towards your chest with your hands.
+- Keep your right leg straight, and pull it towards your chest with your hands.

-There are 4 main types of sport stretching: warm-up, cool-down, sport-improvement, and splits-improvement (nestled under dance improvement).
+There are 4 main types of sport stretching: warm-up, cool-down, sports improvement, and splits-improvement (nestled under dance improvement).

 Warm-ups are a great option to get your blood pumping before a workout.
 Each stretch is only held once briefly, which encourages activation without relaxing the muscle too much.
 (You want some tension in your muscles when you’re playing- that’s how you jump, dive, roll, and move!)